carloskiki/asm-feature-extraction/draft.md

 This work presents a method to effectively find binary clones across binaries using large language models (LLM).
 The method is simpler and requires no training nor fine-tuning and matches state-of-the-art results.
-It has the unique advantage of generating human interpretable comparison vectors instead of numerical values.
-Additionally, it effectively scales with the performance and size of the LLM used, and thus benefits from the ample amount of research on language models.
+It has the unique advantage of generating human interpretable feature vectors instead of numerical values.
+Additionally, it effectively scales with the performance and size of the LLM used, and thus benefits from the ample amount of research on large language models.

 ### Contributions

-We develop an elementary approach to BCSD purely based on the recent advancements in large language models (LLM).
+an elementary approach to BCSD purely based on the recent advancements in large language models (LLM) is developed.

 Instead of generating a numerical feature vector for a given assembly function, we generate a feature set containing human readable elements.